iiasa/message_ix/doc/contributing.rst

 - IIASA staff and core contributors with ‘Write’ permissions on **may** use branches within the main repositories.
   In some cases, these simplify testing and continuous integration checks.
-- All others, and core contributors in all others cases, **should** use forks.
+- All others, and core contributors in all other cases, **should** use forks.

 2. Create a branch and add commits
 ----------------------------------